Larsa Pippen Flaunts Her Curvy Figure In Skintight Sporty Ensemble

 “Oh she youthful youthful,” added another follower in response to the 45-year-old vixen’s look.

-“That fit is hott” noted one person who loved the look and most others seemed to concur.
+“That fit is hott” noted one person who loved the look and many others seemed to concur.

-Larsa’s comment section was filled with flattering emoji and it is clear that this sporty, summery vibe is a hit with Pippen’s supporters.
-The bombshell shares plenty of photos to her Instagram page showing her embracing family time with her kids Sophia, Preston, Justin, and Scotty Jr., but she doesn’t typically let much time go by without sharing something jaw-dropping like this new post.
+Larsa’s comment section was filled with flattering emoji, and it is clear that this sporty, summery vibe is a hit with Pippen’s supporters.
+The bombshell shares plenty of photos to her Instagram page showing family time with her kids Sophia, Preston, Justin, and Scotty Jr., but she doesn’t typically let much time go by without sharing something jaw-dropping like this new post.

 The former Real Housewives of Miami star can cause quite a stir whether she is dressed up or down, or wears a revealing bikini as she often does.
 Regardless of what style Larsa Pippen embraces on any given day, her fans go wild and are always anxious for more.